 The policy allows flexibility to allow the Council to accept the payment of a commuted sum (paid by the applicant/developer to the Council) in lieu of on-site provision of affordable housing.
-This will usually be on sites which are unsuitable for affordable housing, or where there are advantages to the Council accepting commuted sums - for example where this would achieve more, higher quality, or better-located affordable housing elsewhere; help support the delivery of a preferred tenure of affordable housing projects throughout the area.
+This will usually be on sites which are unsuitable for affordable housing, or where there are advantages to the Council accepting commuted sums - for example where this would achieve more, higher quality, or better-located affordable housing elsewhere; help support the delivery of a preferred tenure of affordable housing elsewhere; or support the delivery of non-new build affordable housing projects throughout the area.